sun-yixiao/sun-yixiao.github.io/teaching.md

 ---

-Outside of my work as a teaching assistant, I will periodically share methodological insights I've acquired during my research.
+Outside of my work as a teaching assistant, I will periodically share methodological insights I have acquired during my research.
 My aim is to actively engage with other individuals interested in computational social science and quantitative research.
 Below are some items that may be useful:

 - Using R language to conduct [Bootstrapping method](https://github.com/sun-yixiao/teaching/discussions/2)
 - Performing ANOVA analysis to calculate [effect size](https://github.com/sun-yixiao/teaching/discussions/3) on panel data across multiple time points using R language